Could Seattle tax big businesses for coronavirus relief? Sawant, Morales issue call as crisis worsens

-Businesses have closed because of the novel coronavirus crisis, workers are getting sick and bleeding income, Seattle’s budget is in trouble and two politicians say they have an answer: Tax big businesses.
+Small businesses have closed because of the novel coronavirus crisis, workers are getting sick and bleeding income, Seattle’s budget is in trouble and two politicians say they have an answer: Tax big businesses.

-City Councilmembers Kshama Sawant and Tammy Morales, who before the virus struck unveiled a plan to tax large corporations for rent-restricted housing, homeless services and clean-energy upgrades, now say the money could initially fund virus-related relief efforts.
+City Councilmembers Kshama Sawant and Tammy Morales, who before the virus struck unveiled a plan to tax large corporations for rent-restricted housing and clean-energy upgrades, now say the money could initially fund virus-related relief efforts.

 “The City Council should immediately pass an Amazon tax of at least $500 million to address the coronavirus-related emergency needs of our community,” Sawant said, describing cash assistance for workers impacted by the situation as a top priority.